Vomiting After Stroke: Understanding Why It Happens & How to Treat It

 How Is Vomiting After Stroke Treated?

 Often, hospitalization is required for persistent vomiting to replenish fluids and provide essential nutrients.
-During hospitalization, your medical team can perform the tests necessary to diagnose any underlying conditions.
+During hospitalization, the medical team may perform a number of tests to diagnose any underlying conditions.

 Adjusting Problematic Medications

-When nausea and vomiting are accompanied by issues with balance, it could be an issue with the vestibular system.
+When nausea and vomiting are accompanied by balance challenges, the vestibular system may be affected.
 In this case, vestibular rehabilitation may help.

-Vestibular rehabilitation exercises are designed to help retrain the brain and body to regulate your sense of equilibrium.
-In the best-case scenario, this therapy can help reduce feelings of nausea and vomiting after stroke.
+Vestibular rehabilitation exercises are designed to help retrain the brain and body to regulate the sense of equilibrium.
+Ideally, this therapy may reduce feelings of nausea and/or vomiting among those experiencing vestibular dysfunction after stroke.

 Alternative Remedies: Acupuncture and Herbal Supplements